phipier/Treechecker-server/README.md

 }
 ```

-Configure the database connection and static path:
-* Open the file *TreecheckerApp\web\canhemon\settings.py* and edit the following lines:
+Open the file *TreecheckerApp\web\canhemon\settings.py* and edit the following lines:

 Set *DEBUG* to **False** to disable the Django warnings. *Note: leave it set to True while installing*
 Set *ALLOWED_HOSTS* to an array with the domain which points to the server. **Please consider using a HTTPS enabled server for better security**